ome/omero-guide-ilastik/docs/ilastik.rst

 ----------------------------------------------------

-The automated pipeline using a python script was produced for the tracking workflow, see [LINK to MITOCHECK PYTHON SCRIPT]
+The automated pipeline using a python script was produced for the tracking workflow, see [LINK to MITOCHECK PYTHON SCRIPT - script not finished yet]

 .. |image0| image:: media/image5.png
    :width: 1.5in